miicck/topgrid/README.md

 # TOPGRID

+Standalone version of the topology analysis in the [QUEST](https://quest.codes/) quantum chemistry code.

 Algorithms for analysing topographical and topological quantities of a function defined on an arbitrary set of points in space.

 ## Usage
 A good place to start is to make sure the tests work on your system - see the testing section below.